APICe-at-DISI/pps-ci-lab/README.md

 ## Step 5: continuous integration

-Each member must now sign up on Travis CI, connect its GitHub account, and enable the build for the repository.
-Now, each one must create a valid `.travis.yml` file, and push it.
+Now, each one must create a valid `.github/workflows/ci.yml` file, and push it.
+The workflow should:

+* Prepare a Linux virtual environment
+* Install Java at the appropriate version
+* Run Gradle making sure the build works on the reference machine

-If the procedure has been performed correctly, a build will start on Travis CI, and complete successfully.
+If the procedure has been performed correctly, a workflow will will start and complete successfully.

 ## Step 6: pull requests